Elbert H. Parsons Law Library

 The Elbert H. Parsons Law Library (also known as the May and Cooney Dry Goods Company Building) is a historic commercial building in Huntsville, Alabama.
-It was built in 1913 by the May and Cooney Dry Goods company to replace their building which was destroyed by a fire in 1911.
-The store occupied the building until 1931, when they went bankrupt due to the Great Depression.
-J. C. Penney moved into the building in 1934 and remained until 1966, when it moved to "The Mall" on University Drive.
+The person for whom the building was ultimately named, Elbert H. Parsons (1907–1968), was a Huntsville-based judge of the Alabama Circuit Court.

 In 1973, it was purchased by the county and renovated to house a public law library.

+History

+The Elbert H. Parsons Law Library was built in 1913 by May and Cooney Dry Goods in Huntsville, Alabama.
+Named after Elbert H. Parsons, who was a Huntsville-based judge of the Alabama Circuit Court, the building was constructed to replace the company's previous building which was destroyed by a fire in 1911.

 The building is a three-story structure with the façade faced in white glazed terra cotta.
 The street level has a large arch, decorated with a line of bay leaf clusters surrounded by alternating green and red blocks.
 The inside of the arch was converted from a storefront to large glass panes with a single central entrance in the 1973 renovation.
 The second and third floors each have five one-over-one sash windows, with the third floor windows slightly smaller than the second.
 The building is topped with a projecting course of bay leaf garlands, a set of five colored panels in line with the windows, and a corbeled cornice with several rows of geometric designs.

+J. C. Penney moved into the building in 1934 and remained until 1966, when it moved to "The Mall" on University Drive.
+The store occupied the building until 1931, when they went bankrupt due to the Great Depression.

+In 1973, it was purchased by the county and renovated to house a public law library.

 The building was listed on the National Register of Historic Places in 1980.
-The person for whom the building was ultimately named, Elbert H. Parsons (1907–1968), was a Huntsville-based judge of the Alabama Circuit Court.